GarenKreiz/Geocaching-Journal/README.md

 These scripts were tested on Python 2.7.

+## Installation

+* Make sure Python is available on you machine
+* Use Git to get the source or extract an [archive](https://github.com/GarenKreiz/Geocaching-Journal/archive/master.zip)
+* On Windows, one may extract a binary version of the program from the [latest release](https://github.com/GarenKreiz/Geocaching-Journal/releases/latest)

 ## Usage

 * On the geocaching web site, verify that your date format preferences are in numerical form ("MM/DD/YY" not supported)